-Flower therapy is one of the most natural and universal ways we express feelings of happiness, congratulations, sympathy, love and friendship with each other.
-Whether enjoying a single wildflower, a grand bouquet, or a dose of a medicinal flower remedy or essence, these gifts of nature have the power to heal, inspire, and touch our hearts.
+Flower therapy is one of the most natural and universal ways we express how we feel and heal ourselves and each other through the power of plants.
+With the help of flowers we offer happiness, congratulations, sympathy, love, and friendship with each other.
+Whether a single wildflower, a grand bouquet, or a dose of a medicinal flower remedy or essence, these gifts of nature have the power to heal, inspire, and touch our hearts.

-We are instinctively drawn to flowers.
-Young children, with no judgments of weed or flower, naturally gravitate to cheery yellow dandelions.
+Humans of all ages are instinctively drawn to flowers.
+Young children, with no judgments of weed or flower, naturally gravitate to colorful wildflowers including cheery yellow dandelions.
 They pick them by the fistful as springtime bouquets for moms and loved ones.

 Sometimes what we cannot say in words, we let flowers say for us.

 Just being in the presence of flowers touches our spirits.
 Whether we experience them as a gift of nature along a country road, in our gardens, or by receiving or giving a gift of flowers, these beauties are a welcome and positive addition to our lives.

 It is no wonder that flower therapy is an age-old form of healing.

 There is much more to flower therapy than the good feelings they evoke just by looking at them.
 As the reproductive part of the plant, flowers have a lot of life force energy.
 Flower medicine is powerful and effective for mind, body and spirit.